Enforcement

 Directive 2008/122/EC was implemented by European Union (Protection of Consumers in respect of Timeshare, Long-term Holiday Product, Resale and Exchange Contracts) Regulations 2011 as amended (the “2011 Regulations, as amended”) (S.I.
 No. 73/2011 and S.I.
 No. 400/2014).

 Directive 2009/22 (Injunctions Directive) was implemented by the European Communities (Court Orders for the Protection of the Consumer Interest) Regulations 2010 (“the 2010 Regulations”) (S.I.
-No. 555/2010).
+No. 555/2010) (now revoked by the Representative Actions for the Protection of the Collective Interests of Consumers Act 2023).

 Directive 2015/2302 (Package Travel) was implemented by the European Union (Package Travel and Linked Travel Arrangement) Regulations 2019 (“the 2019 Regulations”) (S.I.
 No. 80/2019) amending the Package Holidays and Travel Trade Act 1995 (the 1995 Act).